 the reputation of each dead man.

-The final prayer follows the time of memorial.
-The Norse prayer that was recorded in Ibn Fadhlan’s memoirs is most often recited, but any prayer may be used.
+The final prayer follows the time of the memorial.
+The Norse prayer recorded in Ibn Fadhlan’s memoirs is most often recited, but any prayer may be used.
 While specific practices may vary, it is not uncommon for a copy of the closing prayer to be distributed and recited by everyone in attendance.
 This is to symbolize the joining together of those at the service.
 Following the prayer, a few words will be said to close the ceremony.